Saudi Arabia emerges as strong Andy Ruiz v Anthony Joshua 2 venue

 World Boxing News understands Saudi Arabia has made a late bid to stage the Andy Ruiz v Anthony Joshua rematch later this year.

-After weeks of talks since their shock first bout at Madison Square Garden, a venue stalemate had threatened negotiations.
+A venue stalemate had threatened negotiations after weeks of talks since their shock first bout at Madison Square Garden.

 As WBN revealed, New York was initially agreed as the stage for a second bout, which was contracted once Ruiz stunned Joshua on June 1st.

 Ruiz, Mexico’s first-ever heavyweight champion, was unequivocal in his insistence Britain would not be the host.
-This was made all the more final once Dillian Whyte tested postive for a banned substance before his victory over Oscar Rivas on July 20.
+This got made all the more final once Dillian Whyte tested positive for a banned substance before his victory over Oscar Rivas on July 20.

 The Principality Stadium in Wales was Hearn’s first choice.
-But Saudi could be a very lucrative move once finalized for the two protagonists.
+But Saudi could be a lucrative move once the two protagonists are finalized.

 Amir Khan has been making big moves in the area recently, making a whopping £7 million purse for a fight against Billy Dib.
-Amir got all of Saudi Arabia on their toes, they were thrilled for the fight and were all betting on him.
+Amir got all of Saudi Arabia on their toes.
+They were thrilled about the fight and were all betting on him.

-A huge and high-profile heavyweight battle will certainly be worth well into eight-figures to Ruiz and Joshua respectively.
+A huge and high-profile heavyweight battle will undoubtedly be worth eight figures to Ruiz and Joshua, respectively.

 Thrashing out the last few points of the deal could be done by the end of this week, with Matchroom, DAZN, and Hearn potentially confirming the clash in the coming days.

 Joshua will attempt to win back his four versions of the top division crown.
-Ruiz, who begins the underdog once again despite dropping ‘AJ’ four times, will aim to give handler Al Haymon full control over the division.
+Ruiz, who begins the underdog again despite dropping ‘AJ’ four times, will aim to give handler Al Haymon complete control over the division.

-A massive undisputed unification with Deontay Wilder could then be on the cards for 2020.
+A massive undisputed unification with Deontay Wilder could be on the cards for 2020.

-Speaking exclusively to WBN last month, Wilder even said he may be willing to delay a rematch with Tyson Fury to face Ruiz.
+Speaking exclusively to WBN last month, Wilder said he might be willing to delay a rematch with Tyson Fury to face Ruiz.

 “I’d love to unify all the belts.
 It’s coming down to it.
 It’s getting closer and closer to a unification (with Ruiz).